turnintocoders/bootcamp/README.md

 - [Week 4 - Node.js](week-4/README.md)—beginning to write backend code
 - [Week 5 - Database](week-5/README.md)—using a DB in a webapp
 - [Week 6 - Auth](week-6/README.md)—let users authenticate and more JavaScript
+- [Week 7 - Vue.js](week-7/README.md)—the magic of Vue and the power of handlebars

 ## Planning